Seventh Moon: Plot

-Melissa and her Chinese-American husband Yul are spending their honeymoon in China.
-They participate in the "Hungry Ghost" Festival, a sort of local Halloween, when the dead roam among the living.
+Newlyweds Melissa and Yul are spending their honeymoon in China.
+They participate in the "Hungry Ghost" Festival, where according to legend, the dead roam among the living.

 Their affable guide Ping drives them to the village where Yul's relatives live.
-At night while Yul is asleep, Ping stops the car and tells Melissa he must ask directions.
+At night while Yul is asleep, Ping stops the car and tells Melissa he must ask for directions.
 Ping does not return, so Melissa and Yul search for him.
 The windows in the village are boarded up and live animals are left as offerings along the empty streets.
 The locals start chanting something unintelligible from behind the doors.

-The couple returns to the car and decide to drive away without Ping, trying to find the way back to the city.
+The couple returns to the car and decides to drive away without Ping, trying to find the way back to the city.
 They meet a wounded stranger on the road.
 Helping him, they are attacked and chased by pale creatures.
-They seek shelter in a barn, where the stranger tries to knock Yul out in order to feed him to the creatures in his place.
+They seek shelter in a barn, where the stranger tries to knock Yul out to feed him to the creatures in his place.
 Melissa manages to subdue the man and drag a wounded Yul back to the car.
 The stranger is slaughtered while Melissa and Yul barricade themselves inside the car.

-The creatures smash the car to reach the couple, who escapes through the trunk, reaching safety inside a crypt.
+The creatures smash the car to reach the couple, who escape through the trunk, reaching safety inside a crypt.
 They hear the villagers chanting again, the chant led by the same male voice they had heard on the radio while first trying to drive away.
 They are compelled to leave their hiding place and enter a house adorned with lit candles, where a large number of people are gathered.
 In their trance, they hear reassuring words in their mind.
-They let the villagers strip them down and start having sex on the floor in front of them, then black out.
+They let the villagers strip them down and start having sex on the floor in front of them, then blackout.